-Palo Alto (pronounced by Americans doing European authenticity PAW-low AWL-tow) is an upscale town that a lot of older locals would probably say has been ruined by the Silicon Valley diaspora.
+Palo Alto (pronounced by Americans doing European authenticity PAW-law AWL-tow) is an upscale town that a lot of older locals would probably say has been ruined by the Silicon Valley diaspora.
 Many of the houses are older palatial-latino in style and quite lovely.
-Prices start around 3.5 million and go straight north.
+Their price tags start around 3.5 million and go straight north.

 This little French-style bistro is in a storefront on a back main street and does a creditable job of francais smell and feel as we open the door, but the high first-window table full of glam Asian university girls spending daddy’s money lets you know you’re not in L’Isle sur la Sorgue.

 We were guided to stools at the back near the bathroom to wait for our table but took advantage to look through the nice WhisperKool wine fridge window at some of what’s available here.
 The wine list is long and full of fun.